tsackton/taelgarverse/docs/events/1500s/battle-of-metium.md

 ---
 # The Battle of Metium

-The Battle of Metium was a significant battle during the [Conclave War](<./conclave-war.md>), fought on the banks of the [Chasa](<../../gazetteer/major-rivers/chasa-nahadi-watershed/chasa.md>) river near the city of [Metium](<../../gazetteer/greater-chardon/chardonian-empire/chasa-river-valley/metium.md>).
-It was a great victory for [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>) and its allies, and marked deepest point of advance of the Draconic Triumvirate during the [Conclave War](<./conclave-war.md>).
-Generally acknowledged as the turning point of the [Conclave War](<./conclave-war.md>).
-During the battle, Arauthelden the Inferno Lord, an ancient red dragon, was killed, and the might and power of the Draconic Triumvirate was shattered.
+The Battle of Metium was a significant battle, generally understood as the key Chardonian victory during the [Conclave War](<./conclave-war.md>), fought on the banks of the [Chasa](<../../gazetteer/major-rivers/chasa-nahadi-watershed/chasa.md>) river near the city of [Metium](<../../gazetteer/greater-chardon/chardonian-empire/chasa-river-valley/metium.md>).
+It was a major, if costly, victory for [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>) and its allies, and marked deepest point of advance of the dragon conclave and allies during the [Conclave War](<./conclave-war.md>).
+While several minor battles against hobgoblins were fought after the Battle of Metium, this battle broke the power of the dragon conclave and functionally marked Chardon's victory in the Conclave War.